 Divvying up tasks can help you feel more included and get you on the right track for coparenting while you wait for the big day.

 14. Read what your partner sends & consider an online parenting class

 Your partner is likely staying up late reading material about how to parent as well.
 If they send you stuff, read it!
 Being on the same page when it comes to preparation is a great idea.
 Don’t be afraid to send them stuff to read too!
 And, while reading is great, consider an online parenting class—courses that use video can be a great way to learn skills, knowledge, figure out gear, and more.

 15. Go to doctor’s appointments with your partner

 There might be scheduling conflicts sometimes, but trying to make it to doctor’s appointments leading up to birth is a great way to show support for your partner.
-You will also learn a lot about the process from going to the appointments and will likely be more prepared because of it.
-The doctor’s office is an amazing resource to ask questions and get info from, so don’t be shy.
+You will also learn a lot about the process from going to the appointments and will be more prepared because of it.
+The OB’s office is an amazing resource to ask questions and get info from, so don’t be shy.

 16. Pause.
 Halfway through the list, you got this.

 Take a minute for yourself.
 It is too easy to get overwhelmed when preparing for your baby, so stay in tune with yourself and make sure you reach out if you need support.
 If you don’t know where to turn, hit us up in comments on our socials: Instagram and Youtube, or check out our new online community for dads.